-I express my gratitude to the sponsor, Regulator and all other BLRAF stakeholders for their support during this year and also convey a big thank you to my colleagues within the Management Board of Trustees and to the Principal Officer and his team.
-Your commitment and determination, as demonstrated, continues to ensure that the Fund fulfils its commitment to ensure the best retirement outcomes for our members.
+On behalf of the Board of Trustees of the Botswana Life Retirement Annuity Fund, I express my gratitude to the sponsor, Regulator and all other stakeholders of the fund for their support during the year and also convey a big thank you to my colleagues within the Management Board of Trustees and to the Principal Officer and his team.
+Let us uphold the commitment and determination to ensure that the fund fulfils its commitment to ensure the best retirement outcomes for our members.

-Mpho Morale

-Chairperson of the Management Board
+Mpho Morale Chairperson of the Management Board